gurjeet29/Data_Science_Portfolio/ML/Flight Price Prediction/Readme.md

 The model is saved in a pickle file.
 Saving the model there would allow us to make predictions quicker.

 ## Testing
-Testing the model to check the accuracy of the model.
+Creating a web app to test the model.

 ![image](https://user-images.githubusercontent.com/84326897/180405804-2333eb14-c37b-4c5e-8ea6-dc6c2ff13327.png)